hitchtest/hitch/docs/glossary/stop.rst

 Stop
 ====

-In saddle, the a 'stop' message is sent under the following circumstances:
+In Hitch, the a 'stop' message is sent under the following circumstances:

 * At the end of a successfully completed test with no errors.
 * Once an error is detected during a test.